 The Nambung National Park is home to one of the most unique places to visit in Western Australia.
 The Pinnacles are limestone formations that look akin to an alien landscape.
 The region is an easy 3-hour drive north of Perth.
 Many people do this as a day-trip and include the surrounding towns along the way.

 On the drive north, you can stop at the small town of Cervantes.
-Swimming, windsurfing and snorkelling are on offer here and it is commonplace to see sea lions and bottlenosed dolphins.
+Swimming, windsurfing, and snorkeling are on offer here and it is commonplace to see sea lions and bottlenosed dolphins.

 Another place of interest is Lake Thetis found adjacent to the Pinnacles desert.
 It is only one of a handful of place on earth you can see living fossils.
 These marine stromalites are the earliest form of life on Earth.
 You can walk around the lake and can often see kangaroos or emus.

-The main attraction is the Pinnaces desert.
+The main attraction is the Pinnacles desert.
 Most people drive the desert loop.
 There is a lookout and you can walk through these unique rock formations.
 Visiting near sunset is also a highlight.

-Jurien Bay is also a town close to Nambung where you can enjoy snorkelling, swimming and wildlife spotting.
+Jurien Bay is also a town close to Nambung where you can enjoy snorkeling, swimming, and wildlife spotting.
 The area is also known as a skydiving area.
 You will enjoy deserted pristine beaches.

 Did you like this post?
 Pin it: